Nintendo Switch: Everything you need to know

 It’s just turned four years old, but the Nintendo Switch is more popular than ever.
 As the first truly hybrid gaming console, the Switch has quickly become one of the best-selling consoles of all time, with almost 80 million units sold at the time of writing.

 Even now, as we pass the midpoint of the Switch’s lifecycle, games are still coming in thick and fast and consoles are still selling out around the world.
 So, is it still worth buying one?
 If so, should you get a Switch or a Switch Lite?
-And what will a new Nintendo Switch look like?
+And what will the rumoured New Nintendo Switch Pro look like?

 We’ve got the answers to all your burning Switch questions right here.